Robert Dellavalle MD, PhD, MSPH

 Susanne R. Gulliver, BA, MPH

-Susanne Gulliver is an Epidemiologist from St. Johns, Newfoundland Labrador, Canada.
-She is currently the Senior Epidemiologist and Research and Operations Manager at NewLab Clinical Research Inc, a firm that specializes in real world data, clinical trials, genetics and the epidemiology of immune mediated disease in Dermatology.
-Her research interests include Hidradenitis Suppurativa, Psoriasis, real world data and biologic persistence.
-She is involved as scientific advisor to several patient support groups including PsoriasisNL and HS Heroes.
+Susanne Gulliver is an Epidemiologist from St. Johns, Newfoundland and Labrador, Canada.
+She is currently the Senior Epidemiologist and Research and Operations Manager at NewLab Clinical Research Inc, a firm specializing in real-world data, clinical trials, genetics and the epidemiology of immune mediated disease in Dermatology.
+Her research interests include Hidradenitis Suppurativa, Psoriasis, real-world data and biologic persistence.
+She is involved as a scientific advisor to several patient support groups, including PsoriasisNL and HS Heroes.
 She is also a member of the IDEOM Hidradenitis Suppurativa workgroup.

 Christophe Hsu, MD

 Christophe Hsu is a practicing dermatologist trained in Geneva, Switzerland and Singapore.
 Currently in private practice (since 2010), he is a consultant of Teledermatology and Artificial Intelligence at the University of Basel, an editorial board member of JAAD, JEADV and a board member of the International Society of Teledermatology.